Elinor Florence, Author

 First I approached the local Legion Branch 71, and then our municipal council.
 With both of their approvals under my belt, I looked for someone to help me, and was thankful when Sandi Jones stepped forward.
 I could not have done this without her.

-Sandi’s father, aunt, uncle and two other family members served in World War Two, so she was emotionally invested in the program.
+Sandi’s father, aunt, uncle and two other family members served in World War Two, and she was emotionally invested in the program.
 Besides that, she is SO helpful and well-organized.
 Sandi was the main point of contact for the sponsors, collecting their applications and photographs (which was far more work than we anticipated!)

 We launched the program in December 2016.
 Nine months later, you can imagine how excited we were to see the town workers finally hanging the banners!
 Both Sandi and I could not hold back our tears as we saw the results of all our hard work (and a few sleepless nights, I must admit).